dropzone/dropzone/new.md

 ====

 I just released a new article on my website [www.colorglare.com](http://www.colorglare.com/2014/11/24/stateless-html.html).
-If you're interested in my work, please subscribe to my [RSS feed](http://www.colorglare.com/feed.xml).
+If you’re interested in my work, please subscribe to my [RSS feed](http://www.colorglare.com/feed.xml).

-**My band, *Gin Ga*, just released our latest album!** It's called «YES / NO» and is now available in stores, on Spotify and [on iTunes](https://itunes.apple.com/at/album/yes-no/id722931771).
+**My band, *Gin Ga*, just released our latest album!** It’s called «YES / NO» and is now available in stores, on Spotify and [on iTunes](https://itunes.apple.com/at/album/yes-no/id722931771).
 You can see our [latest video clip on youtube](http://youtu.be/3EPWhYmgdJk).